patters-match/z88/readme.txt

 ----------------------------------------------------------------------
-Introduction to Z88 Workbench
+Introduction to Cambridge Z88 Git repository
 ----------------------------------------------------------------------

 Welcome to the Z88 development repository!
-The place to get the latest software for Z88 applications andvarious utilities.
+The place to get the latest software for Z88 applications and various utilities.

 Further, you can easily copy or move the complete directory structure to another media and carry on working, including getting new updates